dgomezg/hdtr-python/README.md

 ## Sample files

+Under the `samples` folder you will find some sample sets that can be used to run the script

+### Source files
 The repository includes some sets of low-res pictures that can be used to test the script.

+### Output files
+For each set of source files, there is one or more sample processed files in a final folder.
+You can try out your own results.
+The recomended output folder for your tests is `samples/**/output`.
+That folder is ignored by git.

 ## Requirements